Pension Fund

 Frequently asked questions

-Does the MNCPPC invest in direct deals or only through external managers?
+Does MNCPPC invest in private markets or alternatives through its pension fund?

-Yes.
-The Commission operates two affiliated foundations: the Montgomery Parks Foundation and the Prince George's County Parks and Recreation Foundation.
-These nonprofits accept donations to support park improvements, programs, and capital projects, and are legally separate from the pension portfolio.
+The Commission works alongside two separate nonprofit foundations — the Montgomery Parks Foundation and the Prince George's County Parks and Recreation Foundation — which raise private funds for park improvements, educational programs, and community events.
+These foundations are legally distinct from MNCPPC and do not commingle assets with the pension portfolio or Commission operating funds.

 Profile maintained by using OSINT (open-source intelligence), regulatory filings, licensed data partners, and verified direct submissions.
 Read the methodology.
 Last updated: .
 Continuous refresh with full update cycles at least every 30 days.